viniciusCornieri/bootcamp-rocketseat/module02/README.md

 when something changed.
 Both dependencies are imported as Dev because we won't need them in production.

     yarn add sucrase nodemon -D

+To use:
+yarn sucrase-node src/server.js

+or configure `nodemon.json` to use sucrase, see `nodemon.json`.

 #### 3.2 - Changing all require for import